-- Examine five critical limitations of SWOT analysis that might have led the management of Edenmark Ltd. to switch to SOAR during the development of the company's current strategic plan. - (b) Explain how Edenmark Ltd. could enhance its use of internet and other digital technologies to streamline its operations.
-(8 marks) - (¢) Discuss the importance of the four perspectives in the Balance Scorecard strategy to the management of Edenmark Ltd. (8 marks)
+(a) Examine five critical limitations of SWOT analysis that might have led the management of Edenmark Ltd. to switch to SOAR during the development of the company's current strategic plan.
+(10 marks)

+(b) Explain how Edenmark Ltd. could enhance its use of internet and other digital technologies to streamline its operations.
+(8 marks)

+(c) Discuss the importance of the four perspectives in the Balance Scorecard strategy to the management of Edenmark Ltd. (8 marks)

-(d) Advis e Edenmark Ltd. management on how to: (i) Recognise a good business opportunity.
+(d) Advise Edenmark Ltd. management on how to:

+(i) Recognise a good business opportunity.
 (6 marks) (ii) Evaluate a business opportunity.
-(8 marks (Total: 40 marks) QUE (a) STION Summ TWO parise four distinguishing features between "strategy formulation" and "strategy implementation" .
+(8 marks) (Total: 40 marks) OUE STION TWO (a) arise four distinguishing features between "strategy formulation" and "strategy implementation n".
 (4 marks) (b) Explai in five strategy related responsibilities of corporate level managers.
-(5 marks) (c) Discus ss three types of strategic change.
-(6 marks) Total: 15 marks QUE (a) THREE se five features of an effective strategy evaluation system.
+(5 marks) (c) Discu ss three types of strategic change.
+(6 marks) (Total: 15 marks) QUE STION THREE (a) Analy se five features of an effective strategy evaluation system.
 (5 marks) (b) Explai in four steps to follow when changing an existing organisation culture to match a new strategy.
-(4 marks (c) With r reference to monitoring and review methodologies, explain the following terms: (i) Strategic report cards.
+(4 marks) (c) With 1 reference to monitoring and review methodologies, explain the following terms: (i) Strategic report cards.
 (2 marks) (ii) Strategic audit.
 (2 marks) (iii) Vulnerability analysis.
-(2 marks Total: 15 marks) QUE (a) FOUR s four reasons that might cause a company to lose its competitive advantage.
-(4 marks (b) Even t the most creative strategies have no value if they cannot be translated into action.
-With reference to the above statement, describe five methods which could be used to ensure effective s strategy execution (5 marks) (c) In the context of strategic leadership, discuss three Vroom-Yetton-Jago decision making model approa ches.
-(6 marks (Total: 15 marks QUE (a) STION Analy FIVE se six forms of organisational learning.
-(6 marks (b) Organ isation culture could contribute or hinder successful strategy execution. reference to the above statement, enumerate five reasons why a good fit between strategy and or ortant. rganisation culture (5 marks) (c) Argue (4 marks) (Total: 15 marks) ······································ •••
+(2 marks) (Total: 15 marks) OUE STION FOUR (a) s four reasons that might cause a company to lose its competitive advantage.
+(4 marks) (b) Event the most creative strategies have no value if they cannot be translated into action.
+With reference to the above statement, describe five methods which could be used to ensure effective e strategy execution.
+(5 marks) (c) In the context of strategic leadership, discuss three Vroom-Yetton-Jago decision making model appro oaches.
+(6 marks) (Total: 15 marks) QUE STION FIVE (a) Analy se six forms of organisational learning.
+(6 marks) (b) Organ isation culture could contribute or hinder successful strategy execution. reference to the above statement, enumerate five reasons why a good fit between strategy and portant. organisation culture (5 marks) (c) Argue the case against the use of mission statements by organisations.
+(4 marks) (Total: 15 marks) ······································ • • • • •